ngecu/Django_Website_Series/readme.md

 sudo fdisk -l
 ```

+Acording to "Linux Utility CookBook",The fdisk program is used to manipulate the disk partition table.
+You can create, modify, and remove partitions with this utility.

 You will see all the partitions of your system as output of this command.
 So, you need to find your flash drive based on its size.
-For example, I know that my flash drive is 15 Gbs so it has the name sdb.
+For example, I know that my flash drive is 7.5gbs so it has the name sdb.

-Now that the problems have been identified, it is possible to start with the solution.
+since we have identified our problem,we should now start working on the solution.

-It basically consists of deleting the entire file system from the USB device and then formatting it with a new filesystem.
+To solve this,we need to delete the entire file system from the device and then write a new file system,so step three is about wiping the drive.

 # 3.Wipe the filesystem from your flash drive